MICHIGAN COINS FOR

 NEW MACHINE: STAHLS

-Michigan A brand-new machine first made available on July 15, 2023, at the Stahls
+machine first made available on July 15, 2023, at the Stahls Automotive

-Trade center logo; Pennies from Heaven; Lucky Penny with mascot fishfly (you
+logo; Pennies from Heaven; Lucky Penny with mascot fishfly (you may know them

 |||||